venkyg88/AndroidTesting/README.md

 Testing your UX is also a test technique you may want to use.
 Testing the UX, especially within Test Driven Development (a.k.a.
 TDD) will give you a good insight in the way the application will behave.
 Also if you change/re-factor your application, using functional test gives you a mechanism to check if the UX is still behaving like it is supposed to do.

-Remark: All frameworks are briefly described and more in-depth information will be available in future posts.
+Remark: All frameworks are briefly described and more in-depth information will be available When I have the complete information of all the contents.

 ####Robotium#